-Yes No Information required Building or structure where bat roosts are known be present.
-Ecological Impact Assessment (EcIA) Development of existing agricultural buildings (e.g., farmhouse, barns and outbuildings) of traditional brick or stone construction and/or with exposed beams.
-Ecological Impact Assessment (EcIA) Development that affects the following features on existing buildings: a) weatherboarding on south, west and east facing walls b) hanging tiles or timber cladding on south, west and east facing walls c) cracks, crevices and small openings on south, west and east facing walls d) roof voids (excluding roofs covered with prefabricated steel or sheet materials, or roof voids that have been converted to living space) that have uneven roof tiles or cracks, crevices and small openings and a large roof space for flying Ecological Impact Assessment (EcIA) Development affecting underground structures, brick or stone built industrial sites or bridge structures unless the structure: a) is in a heavily urbanized area affected by artificial light b) is heavily disturbed, for example if people use it regularly Ecological Impact Assessment (EcIA)
+- Building or structure where bat roosts are known be present.
+YES/NO - Development of existing agricultural buildings (e.g., farmhouse, barns and outbuildings) of traditional brick or stone construction and/or with exposed YES/NO beams.

+- Development that affects the following features on existing buildings: YES/NO - a. weatherboarding on south, west and east facing walls - b. hanging tiles or timber cladding on south, west and east facing walls - c. cracks, crevices and small openings on south, west and east facing walls - d. roof voids (excluding roofs covered with prefabricated steel or sheet materials, or roof voids that have been converted to living space) that have uneven roof tiles or cracks, crevices and small openings and a large roof space for flying - Development affecting underground structures, brick or stone built industrial sites or bridge structures unless the structure:

+YES/NO

+- a. is in a heavily urbanized area affected by artificial light

+- b. is heavily disturbed, for example if people use it regularly

+- c. is small and draughty

+- d. has smooth surfaces